akiletour/inrage/README.md

 ## 🔧 Configuration

-In order to run correctly this project, you must define some environment variables.
+In order to run correctly this project, you must define some environment variables `.env.local`.

 - `AKISMET_API_KEY`: Your Akismet API Key to check spam
 - `MJ_APIKEY_PUBLIC`: Your API Mailjet username